- 1.1. I have been accepted to the JET Programme. Can I change my point of departure?

-It is usually issued in the month before the departure by the Embassy or Consulate (General) of Japan at which the participants had their interview.
+The visa is usually issued in the month before departure by the Embassy or Consulate General of Japan where a participant had their interview.

 - 2.5.
 What kind of visa is available for the spouse or family members of a JET participant?

-In general, the spouses, children and other family members with a legal relationship to the JET Programme participant can apply to be issued a Dependent visa.
+In general, the spouses, children, and other family members with a legal relationship to the JET Programme participant can apply for a Dependent visa.